Lebron-Harden/Language-features-fused-recognition-model/README.md

 Secondly, download cooccurrence relation matrix which is used in the prediction rectification module: https://drive.google.com/file/d/1mXyX52PqGXn7C52YOjKudWbu-TrJ4UTJ/view?usp=sharing.
 Then put it in the weights folder.
+Note that this matrix won't be used during training.

 Thirdly, run [tools\train.py](tools\train.py) to starting training.
 You can modify some hyper-parameters in [configs\res18_fuse.yml](configs\res18_fuse.yml) before training.